How To Find Out The Fuel Consumption Using Fleet Monitoring

 The smaller the scatter, the more you can trust the value.

 You will find the calculation of the scatter in the article, which explains the calculation of the average value.
-It is one of the articles I still have to translate.
-There will be another article later, that goes into detail about the normal distribution and its most important properties.

 If you choose to use my Excel Template, it will calculate the scatter for you.